 “We took him to the wrong one,” Terri says.

-The second vet recommended Tarsal Arthrodesis Surgery- fusing Diesel’s ankle bone to give his leg support.
+The second vet recommended Carpal Arthrodesis Surgery- fusing Diesel’s wrist bones to give his leg support.
 He’d end up having to use the leg like a peg leg, but the vet promised he should get along fine as long as they followed the instructions for recuperation.

 They operated on him the very next day.

 Diesel was in a cast for more than two months, during which Terri was only able to walk him a few minutes a day.
 They visited the vet frequently for checkups, but Diesel was always chewing at his leg.
 It turned out some of the screws that had been inserted as part of the surgery were backing out of the plate they were set in.
 That’s what was making Diesel chew his foot.
 They had to operate again in November after which Diesel was back in a cast and miserable.

 By January 2016, Diesel had finished recuperating and Terri was given the go ahead to start walking him more, though he still wasn’t allowed on furniture.
 Everything was OK for a couple months, until one day at the end of April when he tried to jump on their bed and didn’t clear the footboard.
 He had cracked his foot.

 “Never in a million years did I think he’d hurt himself jumping up,” Terri says.
 “I always figured he could get hurt jumping down.”

 Terri took Diesel to Greater Cincinnati Veterinary Specialists where Dr. Susan Hodge, DVM, DACVS Surgery, told her when his foot hit the bed, he’d sliced right through the fuse.
 Though he was in a tremendous amount of pain, Terri didn’t want to put him through surgery again.
 By then he was 8 and a ½ years old; most German Shepherds don’t often live much beyond 13.